 In 1869 the Suez Canal, an important route towards India, was completed in Egypt.
+The Suez Canal connected the Mediterranean Sea to the Red Sea.
+After it's completion, ships from Europe did not have to go around the southern cape to reach the east African coast.
+This reduced the travel distance by ca. 7000 kilometres.
 In the following period the French and British presence in the area rapidly increased and they started to control Egyptian finances.
-In 1882 the British felt they had to defend the Suez Canal from Egyptian Nationalists.
+In 1882, the British felt they had to defend the Suez Canal from Egyptian nationalists.
 Fearing that France would establish itself as Egypt's rulers, the British decided to take over control of Egypt's territory.
 This sparked intense competition between France and Britain over the Nile valley.

 Although annexation occurred most forcefully in the northern and southern parts of Africa, there were other parts of Africa in which the pressure of competitive annexation was felt before the beginning of the partitioning.
 Since the 1870s, King Leopold of Belgium had been fascinated by the potential prestige and profitability of creating a Belgian empire in Africa.
 He was convinced that the future of the Belgian economy depended upon acquiring an overseas market and resources.
-In his quest to realise this he hired the American journalist turned explorer Henry Morton Stanley to explore the Congo.
-The goal was to obtain extensive economic concessions from local African rulers.
+In his quest to realise this he hired the American journalist and explorer Henry Morton Stanley to explore the river Congo.
+The goal was to obtain extensive economic concessions from local African rulers which gave an exclusive right to natural resources and trade.
 At the same time, a French-Italian naval officer on leave, de Brazza, had been exploring the area of Gabon and northern Congo, and signed a number of treaties with chiefs in the Congo basin in the name of France.
 Competitive annexation meanwhile also reached Algeria, the western Sudan, and Madagascar.

-Due to the escalation of the Egyptian crisis between France and Britain in 1884, chancellor Bismarck of Germany began to fear that those two countries would claim all territory in Africa.
-Although unconvinced of the usefulness of colonies, Bismarck claimed protectorates over Togo and Cameroon and German West Africa.
+The competition between France and Britain over the Nile valley escalated in 1884, bringing both countries at the brink of war.
+Chancellor Bismarck of Germany began to fear that those two countries would claim all territory in Africa.
+Although unconvinced of the usefulness of colonies, Bismarck claimed protectorates over Togo, Cameroon, and German West Africa (now Namibia).
 At the same time, he called for an international conference in late 1884 to discuss the increased tensions over Africa.
-In what became known as the Berlin Conference1, the ground rules for the rest of the European conquest of Africa were established.
-At the conference, two major decisions were made: first, Leopold's presence in the Congo Basin was recognised in return for free trade in the area; and, second, any European power could prohibit others from challenging certain territory by bringing it under effective control.
+In what became known as the Berlin Conference, the ground rules for the rest of the European conquest of Africa were established.
+At the conference, two major decisions were made: first, King Leopold's presence in the Congo Basin was recognised in return for free trade in the area; and, second, any European power could prohibit others from challenging certain territory by bringing it under effective control.
 Preferably, control should be established by signing treaties with African chiefs or alternatively by military conquest.